Repository Management with Nexus

 - HTTP Request Settings

-- This section lets you change the properties of the HTTP request to the remote repository.
-In this section you can configure the User Agent of the request, add parameters to a request, and set the timeout and retry behaviour.
-This section refers to the HTTP request made from Nexus to the remote Maven repository being proxied.
+- In the HTTP Request Settings you can change the properties of the HTTP request to the remote repository.
+You can also configure the User Agent of the request, add parameters to a request, and set the timeout and retry behavior.
+The HTTP request configured is the request made from Nexus to the remote repository being proxied.

 The Summary panel can be loaded by selecting a hosted, proxy, or